BiologicalRecordsCentre/recorder-feedback-controller/README.md

 mkdir data
 python app.py
 ```
 Then navigate to `http://127.0.0.1:5000/` taking you to the limited front end.
-Click on the link to go to the admin panel and enter the username and password you specified in `config.py`.
+Click on the link to go to the admin panel and enter the username (default: `admin`) and password you specified in `config.py`.

 ### Hosting R code